bobb34/QST/README.md

 Share your questions with other QST users or your Question Bank Administrator.

-GradeBook is also included, so you may also create marks for other assignments and add weights to qst's and assignments for a Complete Assessment Solution.
+GradeBook is also included, so you may also create marks for other assignments and add weights(%) to qst's and assignments for a Complete Assessment Solution.
 Interpret all your results here.

 Change the QST interface to your own language.